klei/grunt-injector/README.md

 ## Release History

+**0.2.0** - 2013-11-20 - Don't write to destination file if it hasn't been changed by the injector (useful to not trigger any unnecessary watch tasks if applicable)
 **0.1.2** - 2013-11-17 - Making it possible to only provide destFile and not template **0.1.1** - 2013-11-17 - ignorePath now only removes from start of path
 **0.1.0** - 2013-11-17 - First release